-Everyone needs an Easy Sugar Cookies Recipe!
-These are literally melt-in-your-mouth delicious and our go-to sugar cookie dough.
-It is perfect for decorating Christmas sugar cookies.
+Everyone needs an Easy Sugar Cookie Recipe!
+These are buttery and literally melt-in-your-mouth delicious and my go-to sugar cookie dough.
+You can bake them soft or crisp.
+These Christmas Sugar cookies have been part of my holiday cookie-decorating tradition for years!

 Sugar cookies recipe decorated on a platter for Christmas